 Mining is dangerous, especially for children.
 Exposure to mineral dust can cause respiratory illnesses.
 Also, its illegal nature of it prevents safety structures from being provided.
 The mines frequently collapse, and children can sustain serious injuries or die.
 Child miners face an average fatality rate of 32 per 100,000.

 This violates the international labor conventions 182 on the minimum age for admission to employment and 138 on the worst forms of child labor.
 A 2016 research study estimated the number of children involved in mica mining in Jharkhand and Bihar at 22,000.
 Subsequent field research also showed that most companies could certify they did not involve child labor in the mica used in their end products.

 Many issues plague the cosmetic industry, from waste to overconsumption and farming practices that harm the ecosystem.
 However, all is not lost, as beauty brands are taking notice of the fact that consumers are veering toward sustainability.
 Therefore, some brands are taking steps to be more ethical, transparent, and environmentally safe.

 While the beauty industry is trying to become more sustainable, you can do a few things to help push the agenda of sustainable cosmetics forward.

 Beauty products with natural and organic ingredients are not only good for your skin, but they are also good for the environment as well.
 Cosmetics with toxic ingredients can cause irreparable damage to your skin, health, and the environment.

-From bath products to, deodorants, make-up, and sunscreens, there are so many cosmetics made with natural ingredients available.
-Even better, most of these come in recyclable packaging.
-These products are not hard to find either, and you can find some of the eco-friendly friendly sunscreens here.
+From bath products to, deodorants, make-up, and sunscreens, there are so many cosmetics made with natural ingredients and minimal to low-zero-waste packaging available.
+These products are not hard to find either; check out some of our lists of the best here: